High Commission of Jamaica, London: Accreditation

 The High Commission is also concurrently accredited as non-resident Ambassador to Cyprus, Denmark, Finland, Ireland, Norway, and Sweden.
 The appointment of Honorary Consuls in these countries has helped to facilitate the Mission's management of bilateral relations.

-List of High Commissioners
+List of high commissioners

-Since Independence, eleven Jamaican High Commissioners have been accredited to the Court of St. James's, as follows:
+Since Independence, fourteen Jamaican high commissioners have been accredited to the Court of St. James's, as follows: